-Q: What Do I Do If An Attorney Wants to Record Through the Zoom Platform Rather Than Hiring a Legal Videographer?
+Q: What Do I Do If An Attorney Wants Me to Record Through the Zoom Platform, Even Though They Didn’t Schedule a Legal Videographer?

-The reporter is always the host on a Zoom deposition for many reasons, one of which is so that no one else has the capability to record directly through Zoom.
-And, though you might think that’s because we don’t want anyone recording the deposition and, therefore, not ordering a copy, there are more important and logical reasons involved.
+When there is no videographer present, the reporter is always the host on a Veritext Virtual deposition for many reasons.
+The first of which is so that no one else has the capability to record directly through Zoom.
+You might think that’s because we don’t want anyone recording the deposition without ordering a copy of the video, but there are much more important logical and legal reasons involved.

 Zoom recordings can easily be edited.
 Even on the Zoom website, they state: “Lucky for you, the Zoom recording formats – MP4 and M4A – are easy to edit in virtually any editing software.
 Here at Zoom, we’ve used ScreenFlow, Camtasia, and iMovie, and have been happy with the results every time.”
 Even if their IT departments load screen capture software like Bandicam, the same rule applies; These recordings cannot be used as evidence at trial.

-If an attorney does want a recording of any remote deposition, we recommend that you advise them to contact your Calendar team and let us arrange for one of our certified videographers to video record for them.
-They announce the full case information at the beginning, go on and off the record when told, designate times for being on and off the record, and also closely monitor the audio to make sure everything is clear and audible on the final video product.
-They also have equipment to only record the witness, just as an in-person video would be handled.
+Again, if the attorney would like a recording of the deposition and there is no videographer scheduled, we recommend you ask them to reach out to your local calendar team to schedule a videographer or to contact the calendar team directly on the attorneys behalf.
+A videographer will announce the full case information at the beginning, go on and off the record when told, designate times for being on and off the record, and also closely monitor the audio to make sure everything is clear and audible on the final video product.
+They also have the equipment to only record the witness, just as an in-person video would be handled.
 A video from a remote video deposition will present in trial exactly as an in-person video deposition would present.

-Your client is most certainly looking for a professional, quality product to present to a jury at trial and that can only be provided by a CLVS-certified videographer.
+Our client is most certainly looking for a professional, admissible, and quality product to present to a jury at trial, and that can only be provided by a well-trained, professional, legal videographer.

 Have you been in an “on the job” situation that you were unsure how to handle?